 We haven’t heard her debut Morning Prayer, but the three EMI records that followed–Don’t Treat Me Like A Fool (1979), Woman Needs Love (1979), I Need You (1980)–are all full of addictive melodies and electronic sounds.
 DTMLAF is arguably the best of the three (Mike Umoh on trap drums!) and includes the trancey title song, the conflict-resolution epic “For Better For Worse,” and “Give Me Your Love.”
 Woman Needs Love was targeted for the reggae market, being simultaneously released in Nigeria on EMI and France on Pathé.
 I Need You is a ballad-centric and melancholy record with great use of Moog accents, as with DTMLAF, courtesy of keyboardist Caullins Jonas.
 What happened to her after that recording is unclear.
 In 2014, the lead cut from WNL, “I’m Gonna Get You,” was bootlegged onto a 7″ by Ximeno Records, albeit in edited form.
 This link is to the full LP version.
 LISTEN

-It was South Africa’s Miriam Makeba whose beats exploded refreshingly into the European market in the 1960s, with her world hit “Pata Pata” being covered by female artists from Italy, Yugoslavia, Hungary, and France.
+It was South Africa’s Miriam Makeba whose beats exploded refreshingly into the European market in the 1960s, with her world hit “Pata Pata” being covered by women artists from Italy, Yugoslavia, Hungary, and France.
 She became a pan-African source of pride and inspiration for women, as evidenced on the lead track “Great Miriam Makeba” from Commy Bassey’s first LP, In Solitude, released in 1978 on Clover.
 Bassey wrote and composed all but one song, with Original Wings guitarist Charles Effi Duke helping out with the arrangements.
 Although it suffers somewhat from Clover’s claustrophobic production sound, the tunes themselves are solid straight through.
 “Pretty Angel” and “Smiles” punctuate rhythm with silence, with Bassey’s unique drawl stringing the musical bits together, but it’s the lead on Side 2, “Looking For My Man,” that really moves.
 Anodisc’s Let’s Dance, released two years later, saw Bassey finding her niche in the disco scene and offers up such essential clap-heavy grooves as “Now That I’ve Found You,” “I Need Someone,” “We Want Togetherness,” and “Let’s Dance.”
 LISTEN

 From all accounts, Afrodisia had a bad habit of signing artists, releasing one LP, and not offering much in the way of follow-up, promotion, or helping them get established.
 This might have been the case with Eme Ballantyne, an obscure singer for which we can find no information.
 Her sole LP is called Remember Me, which came out in 1981.
 The piercing timbre of her double-tracked voice as it repeats “My life is like a rainbow in the sky” throughout the opening ballad “My Life” often generates questions from curious listeners when we play the record out, since her haunting phrasing somehow manages to sound both old and contemporary at the same time.
 Unfortunately, the only existing YouTube rip of this song was recently removed.

 Carol Bridi’s synth-groover “Shake The Dust” comes from her debut LP called One Family, which was released on an indie label called Otto Records at the height of the Lagos boogie explosion, in 1984.
-Other standout tracks include “Where You Are” and “Soul On Fire.”
+Other standout performances include “Where You Are” and “Soul On Fire.”
 The crisp spacey sound owes much to the wonderful engineering and production of George Achini and Remy Njoku, who also worked with such greats as Esbee Family, Bassey Black, Christy Essien, and Oby Onyioha.
 LISTEN

 The lack of legit Christy Essien reissues is particularly odd given her popularity at home, and the fact that DJs have sampled her songs so heavily over the past fifteen years.
 She started out with the perfectly-realized Freedom in 1977 on Anodisc, our personal favorite.
 Patience immediately followed, before a move to the Blackspot label for Time Waits For No One.
 Decca then picked her up for her two most popular records, One Understanding and Give Me A Chance on Afrodisia.
 Her sixth release, Ever Liked My Person?, was the biggest success of her career and saw her moving towards a more polished (but less funky) AOR sound.
-She later became the founder and first female president of the Performing Musicians Association of Nigeria and was involved in social advocacy causes for women, including against female circumcision.
+She later became the founder and first woman president of the Performing Musicians Association of Nigeria and was involved in social advocacy causes for women, including against female circumcision.
 A consummate professional whose business acumen was legendary, Essien passed away too young, in 2011.
 Check the swinging rhythmic groove between band and voice on “Feel So Good Sometime.”
 LISTEN

 Apart from her music, we know next to nothing about Doris Ebong.
 She recorded one colossal LP for Phonodisk in 1982, All I Need Is Your Love, produced by Tony Essien and with songwriting credits split between the two of them.
 Ebong’s own contributions, or the ones that she co-wrote–like the frenetic “Disco Drive” and the groundshakingly fantastic “I Won’t Let You Down”–are the album’s shoulda-been megahits that today fill dancefloors worldwide.
 The Shirley-Ellis-meets-Catfish-Collins instructional “Boogie Trip” is probably the best known song on the record since it earned a spot on the Lagos Disco Inferno compilation a few years back.
 Put on your blotter and dancing shoes!
 LISTEN